House of Hanover: Monarchs of Great Britain, Ireland, and Hanover

 George I, George II, and George III also served as electors and dukes of Brunswick-Lüneburg, informally, Electors of Hanover (cf. personal union).

-From 1814, when Hanover became a kingdom, the British monarch was also King of Hanover.
+They served as dual monarchs of Britain and Hanover, maintaining control of the Hanoverian Army and foreign policy.
+From 1814, when Hanover became a kingdom following the Napoleonic Wars, the British monarch was also King of Hanover.

 Upon the death of William IV in 1837, the personal union of the thrones of the United Kingdom and Hanover ended.
-Succession to the Hanoverian throne was regulated by semi-Salic law (agnatic-cognatic), which gave priority to all male lines before female lines, so that it passed not to Queen Victoria but to her uncle, the Duke of Cumberland.
-In 1901, when Queen Victoria, the last British monarch provided by the House of Hanover, died, her son and heir Edward VII became the first British Monarch of the House of Saxe-Coburg and Gotha, Edward taking his family name from that of his father, Prince Albert of Saxe-Coburg-Gotha.
+Succession to the Hanoverian throne was regulated by semi-Salic law (agnatic-cognatic), which gave priority to all male lines before female lines, and so it passed not to Queen Victoria but to her uncle, the Duke of Cumberland.
+In 1901, when Queen Victoria, the last British monarch provided by the House of Hanover, died, her son and heir Edward VII became the first British monarch of the House of Saxe-Coburg and Gotha.
+Edward took his family name from that of his father, Prince Albert of Saxe-Coburg-Gotha.

-Kings of Hanover after the breakup of the personal union
+After end of personal union

 After the death of William IV in 1837, the following kings of Hanover continued the dynasty: